ManuInDenWolken/ManuInDenWolken/README.md

 ### About me

 Hey!
 I'm a passionate junior developer from Germany.
-I'm primary interested in backend development on JVM and frontend development on Angular.
+I'm primary interested in backend development on JVM and frontend development on Svelte.

 <br>